amd/ZenDNN/docs/operator/lowoha_matmul_operator.md

 1. **First Execution**:
    - Weights are reordered to the optimal format for the selected backend
    - Reordered weights are stored in an LRU cache
-   - Cache key is generated from weight pointer, dimensions, data type, and backend
+   - Cache key is generated from weight pointer, dimensions, data type, backend, and group size (for per-group symmetric quantization)

 2. **Subsequent Executions**:
    - Cache is queried using the same key